EddieKHHo/simDominanceModifier/README.md

 ### **Genotype and phenotype of each individual**: `{NAME}.{replicate number}.indiv.csv`

-This file outputs properties for each individual at the last generation of the simumlation.
-Each for of this file represents a separate individual.
+This file outputs properties for each individual at the final generation of the simumlation.
+Each row of this file represents a separate individual.
 Refer to the table below for descriptions of each column in the file.

 | Column     | Description                                                                                                                                       |
 |------------|---------------------------------------------------------------------------------------------------------------------------------------------------|